Best USB Lockdown Software Tools

 Pros:

-• Prevents data theft and BadUSB attacks through device control settings
+• Device Control Settings: It prevents data theft and BadUSB attacks through device control settings, mitigating the risk of unauthorized data transfers and malicious activities.

 Cons: